 Network Interface Cards support various different speeds, from 1GBe up to 40GBe.
 For a faster network, you will need a NIC that is capable of supporting the speed of your switch, as well as cabling that can process data just as quickly.

-A NIC is often mistaken for a broadband card or internet card which allow your computer to connect directly, and wirelessly, to a network, such as the internet.
-A network interface card however, gives your device the ability to communicate to a router or network switch via a cabled connection.
+A NIC is often mistaken for a broadband card or internet card which allows your computer to connect directly, and wirelessly, to a network, such as the internet.
+A network interface card, however, gives your device the ability to communicate to a router or network switch via a cabled connection.